175 flashback: Bishop Timon, founder of the diocese

 He founded very few elementary schools because there was nothing anti-Catholic in the public school curriculum.
 He focused on what the diocese didn’t have, such as high schools and colleges.

-“The genius was, he would find something that the community lacked and then he would form partnerships with the doctors, with the University at Buffalo, to make it non-sectarian so that he could get state funding,” Castillo said.
+“The genius was, he would find something that the community lacked and then he would form partnerships.
+In the founding of Sisters Hospital, for example, he worked with local doctors and the University at Buffalo to make it non-sectarian so that he could get state funding,” Castillo said.

 One surprise move was putting St. Joseph Cathedral in the heart of downtown, in a Protestant area, near the Episcopal cathedral.
 He wanted the Catholics to be a part of the general society, not segregated into a Catholic area the way Archbishop John Hughes ran New York City.

 Castillo admires his zeal.
 “His putting the community first and doing whatever he could to serve the people.
 I think he’s a beautiful son of St. Vincent.
 He has a great devotion to the poor and a zeal for spreading the gospel.
 He’s really a model in that sense.
 The biographer called him a man in a hurry.
 I think that’s a good way of labeling him.
 He was always on to the next project.
 He didn’t waste time.”

 Legend has it that while riding a train to Buffalo, the train stopped short and, rather than wait, Timon walked.
 He died after catching an infection while giving the last rites.